elisap1997/AWS-Solutions-Architect-/freecodecamp AWS Certified Solutions Architect/VPC.md

 2. perform network address translation (NAT) for instances that ahve been assigned public ipv4 addresses

 to route out to internet need to add in route tables need to add a route to the internet gatewa and set destination to default everywhere ip

+## bastion / jumpbox

+bastions- ec2 instances that are security hardened, help gain access to ec2 instances via ssh or rcp that are in private subnet

+also known as jumpboxes

+nats cannot be used as bastions bc tehy are only intended for ec2 instances to gain outbound access to itnernet for things such as security updates

+systems manager's sessions manager replaces the need for bastions

+## direct connect

+establishes dedicated netowrk connections from on-premises locations to aws

+very fast lowerbandwith 50m-500m or higher bandwith 1gb or 10gb

+reduces network costs and increase badnwith throughput, great for high traffic networks, provides more consistent network experience than typical internet-based connection